Disturbed soil properties and geotechnical design

-One should make claims about hypothetical materials with the care of a person walking a tightrope stretched high across an abyss else one may fall into statements that cannot be falsified i.e. fall out of science, and into the abyss of scholasticism.
+One should make claims about hypothetical materials with the care of a person walking a tightrope stretched high across an abyss else one may fall into statements that cannot be falsified i.e. fall out of science, and into the absurdity of scholasticism.

 Recall also Schofield’s inability, despite a “determined attempt,” to follow stress paths that brought soil paste to a state of perfectly spherical compression without shear stresses, a state that should readily exist per elasto-plastic theory.
 (The yield surface of the original Cam-Clay model was a logarithmic arc.
 This was changed to a ellipse in the Modified Cam Clay model.
 The reason for this change is that the plastic strain increment vector, which is normal to the yield surface, now becomes horizontal for the largest mean effective stress i.e. no incremental deviatoric plastic strain occurs for a change in mean effective confining stress.
 This makes it “numerically stable.”
 However the problem is that real soils do show plastic shear strains when subject to pure hydrostatic stresses, as evidenced from Andrew’s search above, and also from common intuitions as to how complex structures would behave.)

 Likewise recall that plasticity theory has no option but to treat soil as a “paste” and thereby is not able to provide insight into soil structure and changes in soil structure with shear.